RayCulp/LibreOffice-Basic-Reference/docs/source/calc/object-model/sctablesheetobj-object/methods/createfiltercescriptor.rst

 *expression*. ``CreateFilterDescriptor`` ( ``_Empty_`` )

-*expression* A variable that represents an ScTableSheetObj object.
+*expression* A variable that represents an :doc:`/calc/object-model/sctablesheetobj-object/sctablesheetobj-object`.

 Parameters
 ----------